 2. The Kirstenbosch

 What’s it?
 It is about 1,300 acres of botanical gardens slope down through the leafy southern suburbs of Cape Town from Table Mountain.
 The Tree Canopy Walkway offers an elevated location suitable for bird-watching and clicking pictures (also known as ‘the Boomslang’ or tree snake).
-It is also popular for gardens.
+It is also popular for gardens thereby becoming one of the fun things to do in Cape Town with kids.
 So, don’t miss the protea garden, dedicated to the national flower of South Africa.

 3. Zeitz Modern African Art Museum